0xUrkel/Yeet/CONTRIBUTING.md

 ### Memes on Twitter (x)

 - **Create and Share Memes**: If you've got a knack for humor, we'd love to see your YEET Token-themed memes!
-Tweet them out with the hashtag `#YeetToken` and get the community laughing.
+Tweet them out with the hashtag `$YEET` and get the community laughing.
 - **Engage with Our Content**: Like, retweet, and comment on our official Twitter posts.
 Your engagement helps us reach a broader audience.

 ### The Fun of Saying "YEET"